chrissimpkins/glue/README.md

 Detailed documentation is available on [http://gluedocs.readthedocs.org](http://gluedocs.readthedocs.org).

-## Set Your PATH
+## Confirm Your PATH

-Before you get started with Glue, you will need to set your system PATH string in the Glue settings.
-[Here are the instructions](http://gluedocs.readthedocs.org/en/latest/install.html#set-your-path).
+Before you get started, please confirm your system PATH string in the Glue settings.
+[Here are the instructions](http://gluedocs.readthedocs.org/en/latest/install.html#confirm-your-path).

 ## Launch